The WWF is run at a local level by the following offices...

 The South African Plastics Pact is a pre-competitive platform of industry-led innovation to rethink the way we design, use and reuse plastics, and to implement locally tailored solutions towards a circular economy for plastic.
 This initiative is a platform to rethink and redesign the future of plastics with a focus on packaging - moving towards a circular economy for plastics in South Africa.

-Following the launch of the South African Plastics Pact in January 2020, WWF, with support from WRAP and strategic input from the Steering Committee, will develop a roadmap to achieve the set of clear and time-bound group 2025 targets.
-The South African Plastics Pact will identify specific working groups and other activities required to overcome potential obstacles to achieving the targets in a South African context, and progress will be publicly reported upon each year.
+Following the launch of the South African Plastics Pact in January 2020, WWF, with support from WRAP and GreenCape along with strategic input from the Steering Committee, will develop a roadmap to achieve the set of clear and time-bound group 2025 targets.
+The South African Plastics Pact, which is now managed by GreenCape, has already identified specific working groups and other activities required to overcome potential obstacles to achieving the targets in a South African context, and progress will be publicly reported upon each year.

 Who do we work with?